Cryptotriton monzoni: Habitat and conservation

-The type locality of Cryptotriton monzoni is a loud forest 1570 m above sea level.
+The type locality of Cryptotriton monzoni is a cloud forest 1570 m above sea level.
 The holotype was found in a bromeliad about three metres above the forest floor.

 Cryptotriton monzoni is apparently a rare species.
 Its threatened by habitat loss caused by logging and agricultural encroachment.
 Chytridiomycosis might also be a threat (a specimen of Bolitoglossa conanti was infected at the type locality).